YasinEl/mzRAPP/README.md

 provided for all (enviPat predicted) isotopologues of those target molecules directly from mzML files.
 The resulting benchmark dataset is used to extract different performance metrics for NPP performed on the same mzML files.
-An overview of mzRAPPs capabilities is given in this \< 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.
+An overview of mzRAPPs capabilities is given in this &lt; 3 min [youtube video](https://www.youtube.com/watch?v=FwZ_QxZoTcI&feature=youtu.be), which was formerly recorded for the Metabolomics2020 conference.